 - 1. Push the lower end of the connecting rod to one side of the crankshaft journal. - 2.
 Using a feeler gauge, measure the gap between the connecting rod and crankshaft journal.

-3. Acceptable gap range must be within specifications.
+Acceptable gap range must not exceed specifications.

 Measuring Crankshaft (Runout)